-Location: Batavia Township, Clermont County – On Lucy Run Cemetery Rd. off of Rt.
-132
+Location: Batavia Township, Clermont County – On Lucy Run Cemetery Rd off of SR 132

-Lucy Run was first settled by Charles Robinson (1763 – 1846) & his wife Asseneth (Martin) Robinson (1768 – 1835), who moved to Ohio from Maryland in 1806.
-Charles was a farmer & built a church in 1808 which was later moved to Amelia, OH & became the Methodist church there.
+Lucy Run was first settled by Charles Robinson (1763 – 1846) & his wife Asseneth (Martin) Robinson (1768 – 1835), who came to Ohio from New England in 1806.
+Charles was a farmer & built a church in 1808 that was later moved to Amelia, OH & became its Methodist church.
 Lucy Run also had a one room schoolhouse that sits next to the cemetery & is currently a private residence.